-a.
-The current edition of the Robert's Rules of Order shall govern the meetings of the faculty.
+- a.
+The current edition of the Robert's Rules of Order shall govern the meetings of the faculty. - b.

-b.
 Rules and procedures governing the conduct of faculty meetings may be suspended by two-thirds (2/3) vote of those present.

-Section 8.5 • Faculty Senate
+Section 8.5 - Faculty Senate

-The Senate is convened to govern the faculty by representation and to bring about efficiency in these governance processes and procedures.
-The Faculty Senate facilitates communication among the various faculty units and other representative groups and represents the faculty to the Board of Trustees, the administration, staff, students, and general community.
+The Faculty Senate is convened to govern the faculty by representation and to bring about efficiency in these governance processes and procedures.
+The Faculty Senate facilitates communication among the various faculty units and other representative groups and represents the faculty to the Board of Trustees, administration, staff, students, and general community.

 - a.
-The Faculty Senate shall include representation from the following units, herein known as "faculty unit(s)": - 1) School of Behavioral and Applied Sciences (BAS) - 2) School of Business and Management (SBM) - 3) School of Education (SOE) - 4) Honors College (HC) - 5) College of Liberal Arts and Sciences (CLAS) - 6) University Libraries (UL) - 7) College of the Arts (COTA) - 8) School of Nursing (SON) - 9) School of Theology (SOT) - b.
+The Faculty Senate shall include representation from the following units, herein known as "faculty unit(s)": - i.
+School of Behavioral and Applied Sciences (BAS) - ii.
+School of Business and Management (SBM) - iii.
+School of Education (SOE) - iv.
+Honors College (HC) - v.
+College of Liberal Arts and Sciences (CLAS) - vi.
+University Libraries (UL) - vii.
+College of the Arts (COTA) - viii.
+School of Nursing (SON) - ix.
+School of Theology (SOT) - b.
 The number of faculty representing each faculty unit on the senate, as of September 1 of each year, shall be the figure upon which senate representation is based. - c.
-Faculty units shall be represented with a ratio one (1) senator per fifteen (15) full-time faculty members comprising that unit as of September 1 of each year.
-(Unfilled faculty positions will not be considered in determining this number). - d.
+Faculty units shall be represented with a ratio of one (1) senator per fifteen (15) full-time faculty members comprising that unit as of September 1 of each year.
+(Unfilled faculty positions will not be considered in determining this number.) - d.
 Faculty units that fall between multiples of the 1-to-15 ratio shall receive the greater representation (e.g. a unit having sixteen (16) full-time faculty shall be represented by two (2) senators). - e.
-Colleges and schools with more than one (1) department have the option to elect representatives by department or from the college or school as a whole, still maintaining the 1-to-15 ratio. - f.
+Colleges and schools with more than one (1) department have the option to elect representatives by department or from the college or school as a whole, still maintaining the 1-to-15 ratio.

+- f.
 Three (3) at-large members shall be elected by the faculty. - g.
-The term of service for senators elected from the faculty units and for senators-atlarge shall be three (3) years: - 1) No senator may serve more than two (2) consecutive terms unless there is no other qualified faculty member to serve from that faculty unit;

-- 2) Each faculty unit will elect one-third (1/3) of its senators each year so that a rotational system is established; - Each faculty unit will elect a faculty member to fill an unexpired term in the case of a vacancy; - 4) Senator-at-large positions will be elected so that a rotational system is established with one (1) senator-at-large position elected each year. - h.
+The term of service for senators elected from the faculty units and for senators-at-large shall be three (3) years: - i.
+No senator may serve more than two (2) consecutive terms unless there is no other qualified faculty member to serve from that faculty unit; - ii.
+Each faculty unit will elect one-third (1/3) of its senators each year so that a rotational system is established; - iii.
+Each faculty unit will elect a faculty member to fill an unexpired term in the case of a vacancy; - iv.
+Senator-at-large positions will be elected so that a rotational system is established with one (1) senator-at-large position elected each year. - h.
 The provost and the past moderator are considered ex-officio members of the Faculty Senate, councils and committees, and may be represented at the respective meetings of these groups. - i.
-The following faculty representatives shall be elected by the faculty-at-large as indicated in the Faculty Elections section. - 1) Moderator-elect - 2) At-large representatives to senate (three) - 3) Members of the Faculty Elections Committee - 4) Members of the Professional Affairs Review Board (PARB) - j.
-The following faculty representatives shall be ratified by the senate: - 1) Vice moderator (if needed) - 2) Senate Secretary - 3) Senate Parliamentarian - 4) Senate Historian - k.
-The following faculty representative shall be elected by the faculty units as indicated in the Faculty Elections Committee section: - 1) Faculty unit representatives to the senate: - 2) Faculty unit representatives to councils and committees as designated in the Faculty Handbook under descriptions of each council and committee. - I. Only faculty members having a full time contract may sit on the Faculty Senate and its councils and committees.
+The following faculty representatives shall be elected by the faculty-at-large as indicated in the Faculty Elections section. - i.
+Moderator-elect - ii.
+At-large representatives to senate (three) - iii.
+Members of the Faculty Elections Committee - iv.
+Members of the Professional Affairs Review Board (PARB) - j.
+The following faculty representatives shall be ratified by the senate: - i.
+Vice moderator (if needed) - ii.
+Senate Secretary - iii.
+Senate Parliamentarian - iv.
+Senate Historian - k.
+The following faculty representative shall be elected by the faculty units as indicated in the Faculty Elections Committee section: - i.
+Faculty unit representatives to the senate; - ii.
+Faculty unit representatives to councils and committees as designated in the Faculty Handbook under descriptions of each council and committee. - I. Only faculty members having a full-time contract may sit on the Faculty Senate and its councils and committees.